vdjonsson/abopt/README.md

 > `input: list of chains to scan for epitopes`

-> `output: list of epitopes in the form of chain, PDB locations`
+> `output: file with list of epitopes in with chain, PDB locations`

 ### energy
 `abopt energy` generates a matrix of folding energies based on running energy minimization for mutational scanning.
 The arguments for the energy command are:

-> `input: binding ddG or coupling dddG`
+> `input: binding str to calculate binding ddG `

+> `input: coupling str to calculate coupling dddGs `

+> `input: locations list of locations to constrain energy calculations, comma delimited, eg: 250-300, 400-410`

-> `input: array of molecular structures`
+> `input: files array filenames including path of dG unfold files or ddG binding files used for calculation`

-> `input: list of specific locations that includes:  WT (wild type) amino acid, chain, PDB location, MUT (mutation) amino acid`

-> `output: matrix of binding energies, or coupling energies`
+> `output: file including matrix of binding energies, or coupling energies`

 ### merge
-`abopt merge` merges energy landscape data for multiple structures
+`abopt merge` merges energy fitness landscape data

-> `input: binding or coupling`

-> `input: array of molecular structures`
+> `input: files array filenames including pathnames, of ddG binding calculations on molecular structures`
+> `input: normalization str normalization method for binding energies, if any`
+> `output: merged_raw file with a merged matrix of binding energies, or coupling energies`

-> `output: merged matrix of binding energies, or coupling energies`
+> `output: merged_norm file with a merged and normalized matrix of binding energies, or coupling energies`

 ### cocktail
-`abopt cocktail ` generates combinations of antibodies that are optimal for mutant viruses
+`abopt cocktail ` generates antibody cocktails that optimize viral mutant coverage and antibody neutralization

     usage: COCKTAIL[-h] --filepath FILEP --filename FILEN --p P_UNMANAGED --l LMBD [--o OUT]